Oblongmana/unity-vscode-base-config/README.md

 ./scripts/setupVSCodeUnityConfig.sh
 ```

+NOTE: You will likely need to reopen VSCode (or use the Developer: Reload Window command) to get things up and running.

 ## Adding to project

 This is a github template repo, so can be used with the Web Interface "Use this template" button.